Why should I agree to a prenup?

 - Documenting what you have or expect to have.
 If you have assets before marriage, you may want to ensure that your assets are protected.
 In a divorce, substantial funds can be spent proving whether your asset existed before the marriage.
 In death, many states allow a spouse to claim at least half of the deceased persons assets.
 A prenup can create a record of current property and cut down on legal battles in the future.

-If your fiancé or significant other has raised this issue, schedule a complimentary consultation with Bruning & Associates to better understand how a prenup may impact you and the process of negotiating this agreement that will serve as a building block to a successful marriage.
+Please contact the Family Law attorneys at Bruning & Associates, P.C. at 815-455-3000 to schedule your complimentary consultation to better understand how a prenup may impact you and the process of negotiating this agreement that will serve as a building block to a successful marriage.